rwblokzijl/py-stablecoin/README.md

 To get a working demo to play with, a rendezvous server and some clients are needed.

--The client can be run both on the local machine as well as in docker (docker is recommended)
+- The client can be run both on the local machine as well as in docker (docker is recommended)
--The rendezvous server can currently only be run on the local machine.
+- The rendezvous server can currently only be run on the local machine.

 When these are running, interaction with the clients happens through a web interface.